-Copies of syllabuses, the most recent question papers and Principal Examiners' reports for teachers are available on the Syllabus and Support Materials CD-ROM, which is sent to all CIE Centres.
+Copies of syllabuses, the most recent question papers and Principal Examiners' reports for teachers are on the Syllabus and Support Materials CD-ROM, which we send to all Cambridge International Schools.
+They are also on our public website - go to www.cie.org.uk/igcse.
+Click the Subjects tab and choose your subject.
+For resources, click 'Resource List'.

-Resources are also listed on CIE's public website at www.cie.org.uk.
-Please visit this site on a regular basis as the Resource lists are updated through the year.